KBNLresearch/gado2/README.md

 The transformer used to make trainng-files from (Prima) page-xml is also included (pagexml_to_bio.py).
 In this project we used export pagexml files from: https://transkribus.eu/.

-The trained model is available here: https://huggingface.co/willemjan/gado_gado
+Trained models are available here: https://huggingface.co/willemjan/

 The trained model can be used by running: ./api.py